-A grand total of 60 performers faithfully bring Shakespeare’s tragedy to life on a grand scale, with sumptuous sets and costumes.
+A grand total of sixty performers faithfully bring Shakespeare’s tragedy to life on a grand scale, with sumptuous sets and costumes.
 The dancers are accompanied by Prokofiev’s dramatic score, which is played live by English National Ballet Philharmonic.
-With 30 sword clashes between Romeo and Tybalt; 24 arabesques; 22 lifts; and 5 kisses… this Romeo & Juliet has all the drama, dance and romance you could ever desire.
+With thirty sword swipes between Romeo and Tybalt; twenty-four arabesques; twenty-two lifts; and five kisses … this Romeo and Juliet has all the drama, dance and romance you could ever desire.

 Lest We Forget moved audiences, critics and even the cast members themselves during its run at the Barbican in 2014 and this year’s London revival at Sadler’s Wells.
 Milton Keynes Theatre is one of only two venues outside the capital to be welcoming Lest We Forget (the other venue is Palace Theatre, Manchester).
 Winner of this year’s South Bank Sky Arts Award for Dance, Lest We Forget features three works expressing the experiences of those who fought in the war and those who stayed behind.